 While it's important to realize that digital marketing may be less effective in reaching them than younger generations, more and more seniors are getting online.
 A recent study found that 65% of 50-64-year-olds and 61% of 65+ year-olds use Facebook.
 Consider targeted Facebook adds as more seniors adopt Facebook as a way to connect with family.

-Tailoring Your Services to Appeal to Seniors
+5 Tips for Tailoring Your Real Estate Marketing and Services to Seniors

 Even after your marketing to retirees begins to yield results, you still need to be ready for when they call.
 What then?

 Go beyond boasting of helping an aging parent, relative or friend.
 The National Association of Realtors offers the SRES.
-The Senior Real Estate Specialist certification certifies your knowledge in marketing and selling to, seniors.
+The Senior Real Estate Specialist certification certifies your knowledge in marketing and selling to seniors.

-- Answer Their Questions/Solve Their Problems
+Answer Their Questions and Solve Their Problems

 How will your client’s 401(k), IRA, or pension affect the real estate buying process?
 How does Medicare and Social Security factor in?
 What about reverse mortgages and aging in place?
 Do some research and you’ll speak with more confidence and authority.
 You’ll also be able to show that you can help them with purchasing a home and the process it takes to get there. .

-- Help Them Downsize
+Help Seniors Downsize

 Downsizing may be a relief to many seniors in the long run, but it can be extremely stressful up front.
 Seniors may need help to see downsizing as a rationalization of their belongings.
 Focus on what they’ll need in their new home, what will fit, and what can be digitized.
 Connect seniors with specialists in your network to help them through the downsizing process.

-- A Home Is Really More Than a Home
+Remember That a Home Is Really More Than a Home

 While younger generations see promise and potential in buying their first home or up-sizing to a dream home, seniors may be moving out of a home that holds decades of their memories.
 They may need time to adjust.
 Be supportive.
 Acknowledge their feelings.
 Help them move on.
 Be human.

-- Don't Call Them Elderly
+Don't Call Seniors Elderly

 Perhaps more so than earlier generations, today’s baby boomers don’t like to be called elderly – though they seem to be comfortable with terms like seniors, elders, or older adults.
 Realize that seniors may have all sorts of help – solicited or not – from younger friends and family.
 Be sure you talk to seniors directly and recognize their independence and authority in navigating the real estate landscape.